-The proposed 3'-6" and 1'-6" side yard setbacks mostly reflect the typical pattern along the block, which also has several vacant parcels and more contemporary structures built with wider side yard setbacks.
-The proposed 15' front yard setback would closely align the structure with that of the existing, adjacent structure located at $603 - 603 \frac{1}{2}$ N. 23^{rd} Street.
+The proposed 3' side yard setbacks reflect the typical pattern along the block.
+The proposed 10'-6" front yard setback would align the structure with that of the existing, adjacent structures located to either side.

 3. New buildings should face the most prominent street bordering the site.